-Mixing both of these breeds is almost guaranteed to create an anxious dog, so if you are someone that is away from home a lot this might not be the best breed for you.
-But if you are able to work past this, then you will undoubtedly have an extremely loyal companion by your side.
+Mixing both of these breeds is almost guaranteed to create an anxious dog, so if you are away from home a lot this might not be the best breed for you.
+But if you can work past this, you will undoubtedly have an extremely loyal companion by your side.

 A Bostalian is usually a good middle ground when it comes to exercise.
 They are likely to be much calmer than purchasing a purebred Iggy.

-Like any dog, your Bostalian will need a high-nutrition and balanced diet for them to be as healthy as can be.
-You will need to take into consideration their activity level, age, and overall metabolism.
+Like any dog, your Bostalian will need a high-nutrition and balanced diet to be as healthy as possible.
+You will need to consider their activity level, age, and overall metabolism.

 Due to their slim stature, Iggies have slightly smaller stomachs than other dogs their size so they won’t be able to eat as much in one sitting.
-It is recommended that you feed your Bostalian in smaller amounts, but slightly more frequently throughout the day to aid digestion and prevent bloat, which Iggy’s are prone to.
+You should feed your Bostalian in smaller amounts, but slightly more frequently throughout the day to aid digestion and prevent bloat, which Iggy’s are prone to.

 Despite their small size, a Bostalian is likely to be highly athletic thanks to its Italian Greyhound parent breed.
-They are able to live in smaller homes or apartments but will require longer walks or a nice open area to run around in.
+They can live in smaller homes or apartments but will require longer walks or a nice open area to run around in.

 Both the parent breeds are prone to random bursts of high energy.
-So it’s important to ensure that they are being properly stimulated through walks and exercise for their mental well-being.
+So it’s important to ensure they are adequately stimulated through walks and exercise for their mental well-being.
 It’s also crucial for maintaining your furniture!
-A poorly exercised dog is a hyperactive dog, and they will take their frustrations out on anything they can find.
+A poorly exercised dog is hyperactive, and they will take their frustrations out on anything they can find.

 Bostalians are fairly simple to train.
-Boston Terriers are often very eager to please and love to learn new things.
+Boston Terriers are often eager to please and love learning new things.
 This trait will hopefully be passed on to their Bostalian offspring.

 To gain a dog’s respect, it’s all about food!
-A simple way to show your dog that you’re in control is when serving meals, make sure you eat something first.
+A simple way to show your dog that you’re in control is to ensure you eat something first when serving meals.
 This can be a simple snack, like a couple of grapes or a banana, or even plan your mealtimes to match their mealtimes.

 You have dinner, they have dinner.
 In the natural world, the pack leader would eat first before serving the rest of the pack.
 Your dog watching you eat before them will replicate this, and they will know you are in charge.

-Iggies are known to be difficult to housetrain due to their sensitivity to weather changes and their small bladder.
-Though the larger build of the Boston Terrier often balances out the small bladder issue in the Bostalian, they might still be a little unwilling to go outside if it’s raining or too cold.
+Iggies are known to be challenging to housetrain due to their sensitivity to weather changes and their small bladder.
+Though the larger build of the Boston Terrier often balances out the small bladder issue in the Bostalian, they might still be unwilling to go outside if it’s raining or too cold.

 Grooming and Maintenance